tanayasija/tanayasija/README.md

 - I'm interested in all aspects of software systems ranging from their applications in embedded and data-centre computing as well as the role played by computer architecture and interconnect technologies to determine its performance.
 - 🌱 I’m currently learning GPU programming on CUDA
-- 💞️ I’m looking to collaborate on any projects involving system software inclusive of building architectural simulators, embedded systems and large scale distributed and stroage systems
+- 💞️ I’m looking to collaborate on any projects involving system software inclusive of building architectural simulators, embedded systems and large scale distributed and storage systems
 - 📫 How to reach me Feel free to contact me at
   - Email: tanay.asija@gmail.com
   - LinkedIn: https://www.linkedin.com/in/tanayasija/